 Most cellular networks will have information on their websites about which phones are compatible with their service.
 A quick way to tell if your phone can come with you is to check whether it has a SIM card.
 If it does, you can most likely take it to any network.
 A store representative can show you how to remove a SIM card from your phone, or you can try it on your own using a bent paperclip to release the SIM card tray.
 Phones without a SIM card are called CDMA phones, and switching these devices to a new carrier may be more difficult.
 Learn more about SIM cards and CDMA phones.

 If you are moving to Xfinity Mobile and have an iPhone, you can “BYOD,” or bring your own device.
+If you have an Android, you can also bring your own Android device by clicking here.

 - Determine whether your phone is unlocked.